archivesspace/at-migration/README.md

 4. Add the following method:

     public static junit.framework.Test suite() {return new JUnit4TestAdapter(*Name of your class here*.class);}
+5. You can now run your test by calling a constructor for your class from the testing main method then running the Testing main method.

 NOTES ON RUNNING THE PLUGIN IN STANDALONE MODE